Greenlandicsmiley/dhcpDialog/README.md

 # dhcpdDialog
-Bash script for managing dhcpd with (GNU) Dialog
+Bash script for managing dhcpd scopes with (GNU) Dialog

 THIS IS NOT FOR COMPLETE dhcpd configuration, ONLY FOR SCOPE/NETWORK OPTIONS.